 A New Hospital for Cambridge, North Dumfries and the Waterloo Region

 Click here to see the latest webcam photo.
-Since Tuesday, March 31, 2015 the webcam has snapped a new photo every 15 minutes.
-Once the project is complete, Bondfield Construction will compile the photos and make a movie for the hospital and the community.
+Since Tuesday, March 31, 2015 a webcam has snapped a new photo every 15 minutes.
+Once the project is complete, our contractor will compile the photos and make a movie for the hospital and the community.

 Below are some of the sketches and renderings designed by Stantec Architecture.
 Scroll to the bottom of this page to access all media releases and a FAQ about the project.